toddaustin07/edge_envisalink/README.md

 - SmartThings CLI with Edge authorizations (https://github.com/SmartThingsCommunity/smartthings-cli/tree/master/packages/cli#smartthings-devicespresentation-id)

 ### Migrating from Alarmserver
 This package does not prereq the Alarmserver package.
 However if the user already has that running, there is a setup option where you can run both solutions in parallel.
 You must be running the latest Alarmserver package from Ralph Torchia (https://github.com/rtorchia/DSC-Envisalink/tree/master/alarmserver), to ensure a functioning proxy server.
-Then when configuring the Edge driver per instructions below, you can point the driver to the IP address and port of the Alarmserver proxy server, which will provide a passthrough to the Envisalink.
-When you are happy with everything functioning with the Edge driver, you can change its IP configuration to point directly to the Envisalink device and shutdown Alarmserver.
+Then when configuring the Edge driver per instructions below, you can point the Edge driver to the IP address and port of the Alarmserver proxy server, which will provide a passthrough to the Envisalink.
+When you are happy with everything functioning with the new Edge driver configuration, you can change its IP configuration to point directly to the Envisalink device and shutdown Alarmserver.

 ## Setup Instructions